Partnership for Public Service: Policy influence

-The Partnership advocates for critically needed system reforms, supports federal leaders and institutions as they respond to the challenges of the moment, and encourages congressional oversight and legislative action to improve federal workforce management.
+The Partnership supports advocates for system reforms, supports federal leaders and institutions as they respond to challenges, and encourages congressional oversight and legislative action to improve federal workforce management.
 Thus, Partnership representatives frequently testify on Capitol Hill and support legislation to improve the civil service.
 The Chief Human Capital Officers Act that established senior human capital leaders in major federal agencies, the scholarship-for-service Roosevelt Scholars Act, the Federal Hiring Process Improvement Act, and the expansion of the Presidential Transition Act were all influenced by Partnership initiatives.

 The Samuel J. Heyman Service to America Medals

-The Samuel J. Heyman Service to America Medals program, otherwise known as "The Sammies", honors outstanding federal employees who have made significant contributions to address the country's most daunting challenges.
+The Samuel J. Heyman Service to America Medals program, otherwise known as "The Sammies", was established in 2002 and honors outstanding federal employees who have made significant contributions to address the country's most daunting challenges.
 Named for the Partnership for Public Service’s late founder Samuel J. Heyman, who was inspired by President Kennedy’s call to serve in 1963, these awards align with his vision of a dynamic and innovative federal workforce that meets the needs of the American people.

 The highly rigorous selection process convenes national leaders representing government, business, entertainment, media, and the non-profit/foundation community.
 This selection committee evaluates nominees based on their commitment to federal service, how their accomplishments meet the needs of the American people, and their excellence in customer service to citizens or other beneficiaries.

 An award winner is selected for each of the following categories: